BennoMan123/Contact_List_Project/README.md

 11/26/23 Part 2:
 * Made some methods that are universal public in main class and contact class.
 * Removed unneeded comments in the contact class.
-* Updated javadocs folder.
+* Updated the javadocs folder.

 11/28/23 Part 1:
 * Fixed the clean list method/handling in main class.
 * Fixed the is empty contact method in contact class.
   * Implemented boolean that turns to false if something has been added to the contact.
-* Updated Javadocs folder.
+* Updated the javadocs folder.
 * Made sure that the list sorts in each method that need to print the list in main.

 12/2/23 Part 1:
 * Fixed some comments in main and contact classes.
-  * Updated javadocs folder.
+  * Updated the javadocs folder.
 * Fixed imports in main class.

 12/2/23 Part 2: